+A. Payday.

-- A. Payday. - 1.
-As soon as is feasible, payday shall be on a bi-weekly basis with direct deposit on Thursday or Friday.
-The parties agree that when a bi-weekly pay schedule is implemented, it will be done through a Letter of Agreement and leave accrual and other conditions or benefits calculated based on a semi-monthly pay cycle will be recalculated to reflect conversion to a bi-weekly cycle.
-Until such time, Ppayday shall be the fifteenth (15th) day of the month and the last day of the month.
+As soon as feasible, payday shall be on a bi-weekly basis with direct deposit on Thursday or Friday.
+The parties agree that when a bi-weekly pay schedule is implemented, it will be done through a Letter of Agreement.
+Leave accrual and other conditions or benefits calculated based on a semi-monthly pay cycle will be recalculated to reflect conversion to a bi-weekly cycle.
+Until such time, payday shall be the fifteenth (15th) day of the month and the last day of the month.
 If the payday falls on a Saturday, Sunday or holiday, then the last working day before such Saturday, Sunday or holiday shall be the payday.
 All checks postmarked or deposited by payday shall be considered timely.
 The parties agree that when a bi-weekly pay schedule is implemented through a Letter of Agreement, leave accrual and other conditions or benefits calculated based on a semi-monthly pay cycle will be recalculated to reflect conversion to a bi-weekly pay cycle.

-Mandatory Direct Deposit: The parties agree that if a new program becomes available where paychecks are no longer mailed, then the language regarding the mailing and delivery of paychecks is this section is no longer valid.
+Mandatory Direct Deposit: The parties agree that if a new program becomes available where paychecks are no longer mailed, then the language regarding the mailing and delivery of paychecks in this section is no longer valid.

-- 2. All mailed checks shall be considered timely if postmarked three (3) days prior to the due date.
-If the Employer must stop payment and reissue a check, the check shall be considered timely if mailed or delivered within four (4) working days of Employer receipt of an Employee Notice of Pay Problem form, in which case penalty pay shall not apply. - 3.
+- 2. If the Employer must stop payment and reissue a check, the check shall be considered timely if mailed or delivered within four (4) working days of Employer receipt of an Employee Notice of Pay Problem form, in which case penalty pay shall not apply. - 3.
 If the bargaining unit member does not receive the paycheck on payday or within twenty-four (24) hours of the close of business on payday, the bargaining unit member shall be entitled to penalty pay of forty dollars (\$40.00) for every day thereafter that the check is late, provided the bargaining unit member files notice with the Employer within the next regular day of business on forms provided by the Employer.
 Failure to provide notice to the Employer within the specified time period will forfeit claim for penalty pay until such notice is given.
 Bargaining unit members who have their checks mailed to their banks shall be entitled to penalty pay only from the date of written complaint to the Employer.